javers/javers/README.md

 JaVers is a lightweight java library for **auditing** changes in your data.

-We all use Version Control Systems for source code, why not to use specialized framework to provide an audit trail of domain objects?
+We all use Version Control Systems for source code, why not to use specialized framework to provide an audit trail of your Java objects (entities, POJO, data objects)?

 ##2.
 Story
 When developing an application, we usually concentrate on the current state of domain objects.
 So we simply instantiate them, apply some changes and eventually, delete them, not paying much attention to previous states.

 The challenge arises when a new requirement is discovered:

-*As a User, I want to know who changed this status, when the change was performed and what was the previous status.*
+> As a User, I want to know who changed this status, <br/>
+> when the change was performed and what was the previous status.

 The problem is, that both *version* and *change* notions are not easily expressible neither in the Java language nor in the mainstream databases (although NoSQL document databases have advantage here over relational ones).